Technology at Your Fingertips

 • At the end of the program students have the option of keeping the laptop (at no additional cost) or selling it back to Laurier for the current wholesale value.

 • With the lease to own laptop program the University maintains ownership of the laptop until the end of the program.
 This enables the use of both University and Ministry of Education licensed software on the laptop.

 • Laptops are configured to work with Laurier’s infrastructure.

-• Windows 7 Professional is the operating system used on these laptops and the major productivity packages, like MS Office, are installed as are dozens of other tools and education related programs.
+• Windows 8 is the operating system used on these laptops and the major productivity packages, like MS Office, are installed as are other tools and education related programs.

 • Our current agreement with Microsoft allows our students to leave the program with a current license for MS Office (media fee applies and contingent on Microsoft continuing the offer).